Images | Core Data | Undo/Redo | Preferences | Reset Sync

 Undo/Redo is managed on each device, not through iCloud.
 When updates are made through iCloud sync, they will be ignored by the undo manager; only changes made on your current device are undo-able.

 There are a number of preferences that you set, such as Snap, grid display, and units of measurement.
-Whenever you change these on one of your devices, it’ll sync to your other devices.
+Whenever you change these on one of your devices, it will sync to your other devices.
 Hopefully this will save a little time, especially when installing LD on a new device.
 A complete list of synced preferences is available on the Reference page.

 If your sync is working incorrectly, or your app is crashing more frequently than usual for no apparent reason, it’s possible that syncing is encountering an error it cannot recover from.
-In this case, the best course of action is to reset your cloud files by using the Reset iCloud option.
+In this case, the best course of action is to reset your cloud files by using the Reset Sync option.
 This deletes all change logs from the cloud and establishes a new baseline, effectively starting fresh so the problematic file is removed.